StarTrek: Combinatorial Variable Selection with False Discovery Rate Control: Cram e r-type comparison bounds for Gaussian maxima

-The proof can be found in Appendix \ref{app:pf:thm:ccbmax}.
-The above result bounds the relative difference between the distribution functions of the two Gaussian maxima.
-Compared with the bound in terms of Kolmogorov distance, it has more refined characterization when $t$ is large, which benefits from our iterative use of the Slepian interpolation.
-We denote the interpolation between $U$ and $V$ as $ W(s)= \sqrt{s}U + \sqrt{1-s}V, s\in[0,1]$ and let $Q_t(s)=\mathbb{P}(||W(s)||_{\infty}>t)$.
-Existing results \citep{chernozhukov2013gaussian,chernozhukov2014anti} quantify the difference between $Q_t(1)$ and $Q_t(0)$ uniformly over $t\in \RR$, which leads to a bound on the Kolmogorov distance between Gaussian maxima.
-Our main innovation is to consider $R_t(s) = Q_t(s)/Q_t(0)-1$ and show that for any given $t$, $\cR_t: s\in[0,1] \mapsto |R_t(s)|$ is a contraction mapping with $0$ being its fixed point.
-Specifically, we have the following upper bound on $|R_{t}(s)|$,

-where $AB$ and $A$ can be controlled via the bound on the maximal difference of the covariance matrices $\maxdiff$ and converge to $0$ under certain conditions.
-By Gr\"{o}nwall's inequality \citep{gronwall1919note}, we then derive the bound on $R_t(1)$ explicitly in terms of $A$ and $B$, which finally lead to the desired Cram\'{e}r-type comparison bound in \eqref{eq:ccb_max}.
+where $AB$ and $A$ are only depending on $\Delta_{\infty}$.
+By Gr\"{o}nwall's inequality \cite{gronwall1919note}, we then derive the bound on $R_t(1)$ explicitly in terms of $A$ and $B$, which finally lead to the desired Cram\'{e}r-type comparison bound in \eqref{eq:ccb_max}.